ember-learn/cli-guides/guides/index.md

 To view some of the most popular addons, visit [Ember Observer](https://emberobserver.com).

 Although Ember-specific packages are more specific, you can use your favorite npm packages directly too.
 By default, Ember apps created through Ember CLI include the `ember-auto-import` dependency, which enables importing npm packages directly.
-For example, if you want to use the Highcharts library in your application, you can install and import it in your application without any other configuration.
+For example, if you want to use the `highcharts` library in your application, you can install and import it in your application without any other configuration.
 Be sure to visit the [ember-auto-import](https://github.com/ef4/ember-auto-import) documentation for more advanced usage!

 ## Why do we need a CLI?